 The cross-shore profile is described by a line series file with 5 items for historic reasons.
-Only the first only the first two (or three) items are necessary to specify.
+Only the first two (or three) items are necessary to specify.

 A description of the file representing the cross-shore profile can be found in Section 4.1.1, Cross-shore profile.